 Learn all about potato printing!
 Potatoes rise to the occasion as a wonderful tool to use for enhancing fabrics and paper.
 Instead of eating this champion food you can cut and create beautiful stamps to decorate all kinds of projects.
 Simply halve the potato and cut out a design rather like a stencil or stamp.
 A paintbrush to apply the fabric paint or a stamp pad will help to transfer the design.
 Random or organized, these potato printing stamp designs are really effective.

-Potato printing has been a child-friendly and simple craft for many years.
-Potato printing is an inexpensive way to print on fabric and paper and knowing the tools to use and some handy tips will make the process easier.
+The art of potato printing has been a child-friendly and simple craft for many years.
+It is an inexpensive way to print on fabric and paper and knowing the tools to use and some handy tips will make the process easier.

-IMPORTANT - While kids can do the painting with the finished potato, an adult will be needed to make the stamp designe since sharp tools are used.
+IMPORTANT - While kids can do the painting with the finished potato, an adult will be needed to make the stamp design since sharp tools are used.

 Potato Printing - Supplies

 - KNIFE - Collect a variety of sharp tools to use to cut out the potato.
 These tools can vary from a craft or kitchen knife to a potato peeler or any implement you can find with a sharp tip.